AI Ad Creative Tools in 2026: The 5 Categories, Best Tools & a Workflow That Actually Converts

 The 5 Categories of AI Ad Creative Tools

 These tools generate ad headlines, descriptions, and body copy from a brief or product URL.
-They're the most mature category because text generation has the longest training history.
+They're the most mature category because text generation has the longest training history — an "AI ad copy generator" is the most reliable AI creative tool you'll use.

 What they do well: